-This edition was published by Baen Books on June 4, 2013 in paperback and has 288 pages.
+It is part of the , series and is a This military science fiction is a paperback edition that was published by Baen Books on June 4, 2013 and has 288 pages.

 This is the first book in a new Cobra trilogy: Cobra Rebellion in the military science fiction series (Cobra Rebellion, 1; Cobra, 7).
 There’s a chronological listing of the book order on KD Did It, if you’re interested.